meshcloud/meshcloud-docs/docs/meshcloud.payment-methods.md

 ## The Payment Method Lifecycle: Creation

 The first step in reaping the benefits of payment methods is creating them.
-A few important things must be considered about payment methods before creating them
+A few important things must be considered about payment methods before creating them:

 1. A payment method is **always** scoped to a single meshCustomer.
 This means it is not possible to create a global payment method that can be used for all meshCustomers.
 It is also not possible to re-use a single payment method across multiple meshCustomers.
 2. A payment method's identifier is globally unique.
 This means you cannot create a payment method with the same identifier for multiple meshCustomers.
 Make sure to use an identifier that will not collide in other meshCustomers.